Director abandons CNN documentary on Hillary Clinton

-A CNN spokeswoman confirmed on Monday that the program would be cancelled, saying director "Charles Ferguson has informed us that he is not moving forward with his documentary about Hillary Clinton."
+A CNN spokeswoman confirmed on Monday that the program would be canceled, saying director "Charles Ferguson has informed us that he is not moving forward with his documentary about Hillary Clinton."

 Political observers widely expect Clinton to run for president in 2016 as her early polling numbers make her the Democratic frontrunner.
 Clinton, the former U.S. Secretary of State, has said she is still considering her options.